BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

     ego = Car at start
     terminate when (distance to start) >= 50

-Additionally, the :sampref:`terminate` statement can be used inside behaviors and monitors: if it is ever executed, the scenario ends.
+Additionally, the :keyword:`terminate` statement can be used inside behaviors and monitors: if it is ever executed, the scenario ends.
 For example, we can use a monitor to terminate the scenario once the ego spends 30 time steps in an intersection: